Visit or Call Our Sleep Guide Texas Showrooms

 One of the most common vitamin deficiencies out there is a magnesium deficiency.
 It is estimated that around half of the US population is deficient in magnesium.
 With magnesium being helpful with done density, healthy muscle functions, as well as maintaining healthy sleep, it is frightening that so many are running low.
-We are going to share with you some of the biggest benefits to having a magnesium rich diet has on your sleep.
-As well as some tips on how you can increase your magnesium absorption.

 Those who have a magnesium deficiency tend to experience insomnia, headaches, irritable bowel syndrome, restless leg syndrome, irregular heartrate, as well as being more common to experience anxiety and depression.